 Results

 Nonwhite participants (n = 18) were excluded from analysis, as were participants who did not have an overall accuracy significantly greater than chance (n = 15).
-Thus, the final sample included 67 individuals (By condition: Black/Hispanic, n = 18; White/Hispanic, n = 25; Neutral/Hispanic, n = 24.)
+Thus, the final sample included 67 individuals (By condition: Black/Hispanic, n = 18; White/Hispanic, n = 25; Neutral/Hispanic, n = 24).

 Accuracy.
 Again, to characterize the patterns of accuracy in each context, separate 2 (Prime: Hispanic, Other) × 2 (Target: Gun, Tool) ANOVAs were conducted within each task condition.
 As in Experiment 1, significant Prime × Target interactions would indicate response facilitation caused by the primes.
 Mean accuracy rates for each cell are presented in Table 3.